 Local Criminal History Check (also called “Background Checks”) – Listing of all Columbia County arrests.
 Case disposition information is available through the Columbia County Clerk of Courts

-The Columbia County Warrants Section is comprised of two units, the Warrants unit and the Fugitive Warrants unit.
-The Warrant Unit consists of three full-time clerks who receive and process all warrants issued by the Columbia Circuit and County Courts.
+The Columbia County Warrants Section is responsible for the service of all Warrants within the county.
+The Warrant Section consists of three full-time clerks who receive and process all warrants issued by the Columbia Third Circuit Courts and Columbia County Courts.
 They also receive and process all warrants from other agencies in which the person being sought is believed to be in Columbia County.
 All of the warrants and other criminal process are entered into local databases.
 The clerks are responsible for making entries into the Florida Crime Information Center (FCIC)/National Crime Information Center (NCIC) databases on selected warrants.
 The clerks coordinate with other agencies on prisoner transportation and provide other agencies with information on warrants and criminal process held or received by the Columbia County Sheriff’s Office.
 The clerks provide investigative assistance to investigators or other department personnel.

-The Fugitive Warrants unit is currently comprised of one full-time Deputy.
+The Warrants Section is currently comprised of one full-time Deputy.
 The primary responsibility of the Warrants Deputy is to locate and arrest persons sought on misdemeanor and felony warrants and other criminal process issued within the circuit court of Columbia County.
-Their priority is on felony warrants and related criminal process.
+The priority is on felony warrants and related criminal process.
 The Deputy also locates and arrests fugitives who are wanted in other jurisdictions that seek refuge in Columbia County.
-They are the contact point in dealing with fugitive matters and assist other agencies such as the FBI, US Marshal’s Service, State Attorney’s Office, and other law enforcement offices.

 Recent Press Releases